muritane/coordination-architecture/README.md

 * Act cheaply and repeatably.
 * Bound variance.
-* Gain diminishing returns from experience.
+* Achieve diminishing returns from experience.
 * Rely on prior representational commitments.

 Efficiency increases while adaptability declines.
+Performance may continue to improve even as the system becomes increasingly brittle to unmodeled change.

 ---

 ### Phase 4: Redesign

-Triggered when observed errors cannot be decorrelated or reduced by parameter adjustment within the current representational frame.
+Triggered when observed errors cannot be decorrelated, bounded, or corrected within the current representational frame.

-* Reintroduce previously discarded distinctions.
+* Reintroduce previously discarded distinctions where possible.
 * Update representations, constraints, and models.

 Redesign is itself costly, disruptive, and lossy.
-It cannot be assumed to recover discarded distinctions; at best it reconstitutes approximations under new abstractions.
+It cannot be assumed to recover discarded information; at best, it reconstructs approximations under new abstractions.

 ---

 Phase boundaries are not directly observable.
-They are inferred under compression, and delayed or missed transitions are expected failure modes, not anomalies.
+They are inferred under compression, and delayed or missed transitions are expected failure modes rather than anomalies.

 Failure to respect phase boundaries—particularly prolonged exploitation without redesign—is a primary cause of system-level collapse.

-Authority over when redesign is permitted or blocked is therefore a critical determinant of long-term viability.
+Authority over when redesign is permitted, delayed, or blocked is therefore a critical determinant of long-term viability.

 ---